tulibraries/aggregator_mdx/README.md

 - [Funnel Cake](funnelcake.padigital.org/): the frontend Blacklight site that displays metadata ingested from our OAI-PMH server.
 This is used to more easily perform quality assessment on aggregated metadata.

 The same filename is used across different file types (e.g., `cdm_temple.xsl` is used to transform the sample file `cdm_temple.xml` and is tested using `cdm_temple.xspec`).
 Except where an institution has a local or unnamed repository, the first part of the filename indicates which repository it is used for and the next is the ID of the institution we use locally.
+For our use in Airflow, dag_ids maintained in [funcake_dags](https://github.com/tulibraries/funcake_dags) should match the institution code used in filenames and the lookup table in aggregator_mdx, minus the prepended repo code.
+For example, the corresponding dag_id for "cdm_temple.xsl" should be "temple".

 To run one of the institution- or repository-specific XSLT, you need to have all 3 files in the directory structure provided here.

 This documentation and the infrastructure described here was originally written and created by Christina Harlow and later updated to reflect evolving practice and use.